infolock/DBHandler/README.md

 # DBHandler
 DBHandler is a PHP Object that handles database connections via PDO.
 It is highly configurable and should save a lot of boilerplate code for working with MySQL.
 There is still yet some work that can be done with it, so feel free to do so.

-Note that this object, DBHandler, actually cromes from my other repo, PHPToolset - albeit a bit hidden unless one actually started digging around i. the subfolders.
-Created this repo to give it a bit more exposure, and also some room for examples.

 ## Requirements
 You *should* be using the latest and greatest version of `PHP`.
 However, this object will work with versions `PHP 5.1+`.
 If you choose to use `PHP < 5.3`, you should not be surprised to find that you'll need to remove the `namespace` usages out (and that the `examples` will also need to have `namespace` usage removed.).